-Now we compare the temporal mean reflectivity through the entire study period between the NEXRAD observation (Figs. 4a, 4d, 4g and 4j) and EAMv1 simulation (Figs. 4b, 4e, 4h, and 4k) with the consistent microphysical assumptions between COSP and the host model at the vertical levels of 2, 4, 8, and 11 km.
-The mean, standard deviation, and 95th percentile values between the model and NEXRAD are provided in Table 2.
-At 2-km altitude, the EAMv1 estimates higher reflectivity than the NEXRAD observations (Figs. 4a-b) except over the central United States.
+Now we compare the temporal mean reflectivity through the entire study period between the NEXRAD observation (Figs. 5a, d, g and j) and EAMv1 simulation (Figs. 5b, e, h, and k) with the consistent microphysical assumptions between COSP and the host model at the vertical levels of 2, 4, 8, and 11 km.
+The mean, standard deviation, 95th percentile values, and valid sample numbers between the model and NEXRAD are compared in Table 2.
+At 2-km altitude, the EAMv1 estimates higher reflectivity than the NEXRAD observations (Figs. 5a-b) except over the central United States.
 The overall mean value is 28.7 dBZ for EAMv1 and 25.1 dBZ for NEXRAD.
-The negative bias for the model is in the region between the Rocky Mountains and Mississippi basin (Fig. 4c), where precipitation is heavily contributed by Mesoscale Convective Systems (MCSs).
+The negative bias for the model is in the region between the Rocky Mountains and Mississippi basin (Fig. 5c), where precipitation is heavily contributed by Mesoscale Convective Systems (MCSs).
 Those MCSs propagate eastward from their initiation over or just east of the Rocky Mountains, go through upscale growth, and finally dissipate in the eastern part of the Mississippi Basin (Yang et al. 2017; Feng et al., 2018, 2019).
-The standard deviations of the two individual datasets are quite similar, and EAMv1 generates a higher 95th percentile value than the observation, indicating the model overestimates the extremely high values at the lower troposphere.
-In addition, those simulated extreme values are evenly distributed across the entire domain, which fails to mimic the spatial footprint of MCSs as depicted by the NEXRAD data.
+The standard deviations of the two individual datasets are quite similar, and EAMv1 generates a higher 95th percentile value than the observation, indicating the model overestimates the extreme high values at lower troposphere.
+In addition, those simulated extreme values are evenly distributed across the entire domain, which fail to mimic the spatial footprint of MCSs as depicted by the NEXRAD data.

-and the overestimation at the foothills of Rocky Mountains also become larger.
+At 4-km altitude (Figs. 5d-e), the model's underestimation over central U.S. becomes larger compared to the 2-km altitude and the overestimation at the foothills of Rocky Mountains also becomes larger.
 The model also overestimates reflectivity in the east region of the domain.
 These results indicate that the E3SM simulation fails to capture the observed spatial variability.
 The domain mean value between the model and observations is the same (24.0 dBZ) as a consequence of the offset between the negative and positive biases in different areas.
 The standard deviation and 95th percentile values are comparable with the observations as well.
-At 8 km, underestimation of the reflectivity by the model occurs over almost the entire domain (Fig. 4i), with a domain mean of 15.0 dBZ, much lower than 19.2 dBZ in the NEXRAD data.
-Meanwhile, the modeled standard deviation and the extreme values are smaller, indicating the model has a difficulty to capture the observed verifiability.
-At 11-km altitude,
+At 8 km, underestimation of the reflectivity by the model occurs over almost the entire domain (Fig. 5i), with a domain mean of 15.0 dBZ, much lower than 19.2 dBZ in the NEXRAD data.
+Meanwhile, the modelled standard deviation and the extreme values are smaller, indicating the model has a difficulty capturing the observed variability.